yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/03-managing-viewport/README.md

 Reset Viewport

-Fitting the graph bounds actually consists of two operations, which are combined in [fitGraphBounds](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#GraphComponent-method-fitGraphBounds).
-First, the [contentRect](https://docs.yworks.com/yfileshtml/#/api/CanvasComponent#CanvasComponent-property-contentRect) of the [GraphComponent](https://docs.yworks.com/yfileshtml/#/api/GraphComponent) is adjusted to the current graph size.
-Then, the content rect is fitted into the view using [fitContent](https://docs.yworks.com/yfileshtml/#/api/CanvasComponent#CanvasComponent-method-fitContent).
-Calling [fitGraphBounds](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#GraphComponent-method-fitGraphBounds) has the same result as the following code:
+Fitting the graph bounds actually consists of two operations, which are combined in [fitGraphBounds](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#fitGraphBounds).
+First, the [contentBounds](https://docs.yworks.com/yfileshtml/#/api/CanvasComponent#contentBounds) of the [GraphComponent](https://docs.yworks.com/yfileshtml/#/api/GraphComponent) is adjusted to the current graph size.
+Then, the content rect is fitted into the view using [fitContent](https://docs.yworks.com/yfileshtml/#/api/CanvasComponent#fitContent).
+Calling [fitGraphBounds](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#fitGraphBounds) has the same result as the following code:

 ```
 graphComponent.updateContentBounds()
-graphComponent.fitContent()
+await graphComponent.fitContent()
 ```

-Fitting the graph bounds can also be animated using the optional parameters of the [fitGraphBounds](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#GraphComponent-method-fitGraphBounds) method.
+Fitting the graph bounds can also be animated using the optional parameters of the [fitGraphBounds](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#fitGraphBounds) method.

 ```
 await graphComponent.fitGraphBounds({ animated: true })